 The inheritance model describes the way in which a genetic trait can be inherited.
 At Arivale we consider three inheritance models: dominant, recessive, and additive.

 Dominant - For some genetic variants, one copy of the letter associated with the trait is enough to produce the full effect.
 If you have no copies, you have no effect.

 Recessive - For other genetic variants, two copies of the letter associated with the trait are required to produce the full effect.
 If you have one copy, you have no effect.

 Additive - Finally, for some genetic variants, each copy of the letter associated with the trait increases the effect.
 If you have one copy, you have a partial effect, If you have two copies, you have a full effect.
 If you have no copies, you have no effect.

 Insoluble fiber does not soak up water.
 This type of fiber acts like a broom that sweeps through the colon, and aids in elimination and bowel regularity.

-A hormone that stimulates the uptake of glucose from the diet into the blood.
-Those with lowered sensitivity to insulin have a limited ability to respond to the hormone’s action.
+A hormone that stimulates the uptake of glucose (sugar) from the blood into the cells.

 The LCT gene provides the instructions to make an enzyme called lactase which breaks down lactose, the main carbohydrate in milk.
 Depending on your genotype, your lactase production may decline with age, influencing your ability to digest dairy products.